xbach/docs/docs/trezor-apps/_sources/mycelium.rst.txt

 Sending transaction from TREZOR directly
 ----------------------------------------

 You can also send transaction directly from TREZOR using Mycelium without importing it first.
-Simply connect your TREZOR and select **Cold Storage** from app menu and choose Trezor.
+Simply connect your TREZOR and select **Cold Storage** from app menu and choose TREZOR.
 After Mycelium loads your TREZOR accounts, select the one you want to spend from, enter recipient address and amount and finalize the transaction by checking and confirming it on TREZOR.

 Importing watch-only accounts from TREZOR Wallet